Inclusive web design with SEO creates new opportunities for digital marketers and web designers seeking a competitive edge.

-The benefits of a unified, holistic, inclusive approach consisting of SEO, usability, accessibility, information architecture and readable content are limitless.
+The benefits of a unified, holistic, inclusive approach consisting of SEO, usability, accessibility, information architecture, and readable content are limitless.

 Steps to Inclusive Design

-A website that refuses to function for everyone becomes an easy target for social media shout outs, bad reviews for the brand and an ADA website lawsuit.
+A website that refuses to function for everyone becomes an easy target for social media shout-outs, bad reviews for the brand, and an ADA website lawsuit.

 Not every company agrees to invest in website accessibility testing or training for their developers, which sets them up with a disadvantage both from a potential legal situation to a branding one.
-A company that ignores the needs of users does so at their own risk.
+A company that ignores the needs of users does so at its own risk.